3rd Battalion, Royal Canadian Regiment: Korean War

 3 RCR replaced 2 RCR in Korea in early 1953.
-Early in May the battalion withstood a strong enemy assault on its position about Hill 187.
-The attack was repulsed, but the engagement cost the Canadians heavy casualties – 26 killed, 27 wounded and seven taken prisoner.
+Early in May the battalion withstood a strong enemy assault on its position during the Battle of Hill 187.
+The attack was repulsed, but the engagement cost the regiment heavy casualties – 26 killed, 27 wounded and seven taken prisoner.

 3 RCR as a reserve battalion

-In 1954 two London, Ontario Militia regiments, the Canadian Fusiliers (City of London Regiment) (MG) and The Oxford Rifles were amalgamated and redesignated The London and Oxford Fusiliers (3rd Battalion, The Royal Canadian Regiment).
-This unit thus became the reserve component of the RCR.
-In 1958, it was renamed 3rd Battalion, The Royal Canadian Regiment (London and Oxford Fusiliers).
+In 1954 two Militia regiments in London, Ontario, the Canadian Fusiliers (City of London Regiment) (MG) and The Oxford Rifles were amalgamated and redesignated The London and Oxford Fusiliers (3rd Battalion, The Royal Canadian Regiment).
+This unit was allied with the RCR but remained a separate regiment until 1958 when it amalgamated with the RCR under the name 3rd Battalion, The Royal Canadian Regiment (London and Oxford Fusiliers), thus becoming the reserve component of the RCR.

 The Militia battalion changed from the 3rd to the 4th Battalion in 1970 when The Canadian Guards were reduced to nil strength and the soldiers of that regiment's 2nd Battalion (at CFB Petawawa) became the restored 3rd Battalion, The RCR, on the Regular Force order of battle.
-This amalgamation also brought to the regiment the perpetuation of a number of battalions of the First World War Canadian Expeditionary Force, including the 1st, 33rd, 71st, 142nd and 168th Battalions as well as the 2nd Battalion of the Canadian Machine Gun Corps.
+The 1958 amalgamation also brought to the regiment the perpetuation of a number of battalions of the First World War Canadian Expeditionary Force: the 1st, 33rd, 71st, 142nd and 168th Battalions as well as the 2nd Battalion of the Canadian Machine Gun Corps.